AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/salesforce-sync-errors.md

 >[!TIP]
 >
->Clicking on the record level record shows the Marketo and Salesforce IDs of the related object.
-In some cases, the message on the record and job level errors are directly from Salesforce.
+>Clicking on the record level record shows the Marketo and [!DNL Salesforce] IDs of the related object.
+In some cases, the message on the record and job level errors are directly from [!DNL Salesforce].
 Searching for them online may provide additional details.

 ## Filter Sync Errors {#filter-sync-errors}